 HIST 121: Aztecs, Incas, and Mayas: From Indigenous Empires to Colonized Peoples

-HIST 122: Revolution and Reform in Modern Latin America
+HIST 122: Revolution and Repression in Modern Latin America

 HIST 323/THEO 317: Religion in Latin America

 HIST 395E: Idols & Images in Colonial Mexico

 Latin America, especially Mexico and colonial Spanish America; Religious history

 “Christianity Converted: The Initial Encounters between Europeans and Latin Americans,” Christian History 130 (May 2019): 6-11.